Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: PURE MULTIQUBIT STATES WITH AN ACCELERATING QUBIT

 \subsection{Pure multiqubit W states}

 \textbf{Generalized pure $ 2 $-qubit W state:} A generalized pure $2$-qubit state $ \ket{{\text{W}_2}} $ shared between Alice and Bob in the inertial frame is given by

-Let Bob's qubit be relativistically accelerated with respect to Alice's qubit and the resulting composite state is $ \rho^{\text{W}_2}_{A R_I R_{II}} $.
+Let Bob's qubit be relativistically accelerated with respect to Alice's qubit, and the resulting composite state is $ \rho^{\text{W}_2}_{A R_I R_{II}} $.
 Then, the mixed density matrix $\rho^{\text{W}_2}_{A R}$, by following the recipe given in Sec. \ref{sec:RQS}, is given by

-The structure of this state $ \rho^{\text{W}_2}_{AR} $ is made up of $ 2\times 2 $ blocks along the diagonal, with the remaining off diagonal elements being zero.
+The structure of this state $ \rho^{\text{W}_2}_{AR} $ is made up of $ 2\times 2 $ blocks along the diagonal, with the remaining off-diagonal elements being zero.
 This structure is same as Eq.~(\ref{eq:block_w}), however with the non-zero blocks given by

 Here, $ \alpha_{n} = \frac{\sqrt{n+1}}{\cosh r} $.
 The eigenvalues of this $ n^{\text{th}} $ block of the state $ \rho^{\text{W}_2}_{A R} $ are $0$ and

 satisfying $ \Tr(\rho^{\text{W}_2}_{A R})=\sum_{n=0}^{\infty} \Lambda_n^\prime = 1 $.